DPDK/dpdk/doc/guides/prog_guide/packet_distrib_lib.rst

 Packet Distributor Library
 ==========================

-The Intel® DPDK Packet Distributor library is a library designed to be used for dynamic load balancing of traffic while supporting single packet at a time operation.
+The DPDK Packet Distributor library is a library designed to be used for dynamic load balancing of traffic while supporting single packet at a time operation.
 When using this library, the logical cores in use are to be considered in two roles: firstly a distributor lcore, which is responsible for load balancing or distributing packets,